alltheplaces/alltheplaces/DATA_FORMAT.md

 | Name                  | Description |
 |-----------------------|---|
 | `ref`                 | A unique identifier for this feature inside this spider.
 The code that generates the output will remove duplicates based on the value of this key.
+It forms part of the feature [`id`](#identifier).
 | `@spider`             | The name of the spider that produced this feature.
 It is [specified in each spider](https://github.com/alltheplaces/alltheplaces/blob/11d9be56515ef0f6419e001b1950f69d28d4f400/locations/spiders/apple.py#L9), so it isn't necessarily related to the file name/class name of the spider, for example [99_bikes_au](https://github.com/alltheplaces/alltheplaces/blob/master/locations/spiders/99_bikes_au.py)
 | `@source_uri`         | A URI describing where this feature was obtained.
 This is not guranteed to be viewable in a web browser.
 | `branch`              | This is often the location specific part of a chain location's name, like the name of the mall or city it is in, without the brand name included.